 names are very important.
 The surname Kynnaston has occasionally been spelled Kynaston, Kynerston, Kinnaston, Kinaston, Keniston, Kennison, Kenison and many more.

 Early Notables of the Kynnaston family (pre 1700)

+in April 1554; Sir Francis Kynaston or Kinaston (1587-1642), an English lawyer, courtier, poet and politician who sat in the House of Commons from 1621 to 1622...
 Another 49 words (4 lines of text) are included under the topic Early Kynnaston Notables in all our PDF Extended History products and printed products wherever possible.